nagender137/nagender137/README.md

 I am a final-year **B.Tech Electronics & Communication Engineering** student from Bundelkhand University, deeply passionate about **semiconductor research, MEMS fabrication, and next-generation sensing devices**.
 My work sits at the intersection of hands-on cleanroom fabrication and advanced device simulation — and I am committed to contributing to **India's semiconductor sovereignty**.

 Currently a **Research Intern at IIT Hyderabad** (under Prof. Shubhadeep Bhattacharjee), working on semiconductor and 2D material research.
-PhD applicant at **IIT Delhi** in the Devices domain.

 ---